 There is no specific frequency or timetable for cats to poop.
 It definitely varies from cat to cat.
 It can also change for individual cats if they’re suffering from an illness, feeling stressed out, or had a change in diet that’s affecting their digestive system.

 As a general rule of thumb, cats will poop once, maybe twice a day.
 If your cat is pooping a lot more than that or missing a couple of days in a row, it’s not a bad idea to talk to your veterinarian.
 This may be your cat’s normal routine, but then again, it could indicate something’s up with your cat.

-Healthy poop will be dark brown in color and not too soft or too hard.
-If it’s mushy or rock solid, your cat might be having a health issue.
+Healthy poop will typically be dark brown in color and not too soft or too hard.
+If it’s mushy or rock-solid, your cat might be having a health issue.
 If it’s watery, your cat is likely having a bout of diarrhea, which can be caused by:

 Dairy products can also be bad for a cat’s tummy, so no saucers of milk for your feline friend.

 Cat poop won’t smell like roses (some odor is normal), but it shouldn’t prompt you to run screaming from the room while holding your nose.
 If your cat’s litter box is stinking up the house, you should get in touch with your vet.

 Issues with cat poop or changes in bathroom habits can be caused by a number of issues, from illnesses to anxiety.
 Your vet can help you get to the root of the problem, but here are some common causes of why your cat’s poop may not be solid.

 Inflammatory Bowel Disease (IBD) is a chronic syndrome caused by irritation in the gastrointestinal tract that results in painful inflammation.
 Over time, this inflammation can turn normal tissue into fibrous scar-like tissue.
 Symptoms of IBD can include diarrhea, blood in the stool, and going to the bathroom more often than usual.